Troubleshooting Guide

 Use PKARR relay: Faster than direct DHT:

-Cache aggressively: Store resolved Homeserver URLs:
+Cache aggressively: Store resolved Homeserver public keys:

 Use local PKDNS: Run your own PKDNS server for faster resolution